ndstephens/linux-and-the-cli/23_cron/README.md

 > `date +%s` gives you the epoch timestamp, or how many seconds have elapsed since `Jan 1, 1970`.

-- Now, if you do `crontab -e` it will run this as root.
+- Now run `crontab -e` (it will run this as `root`)
-  - If you'd like to run it as a user you can do that by doing `crontab -u <user> -e`.
+  - If you'd like to run it as a `user` you can do that by running `crontab -u <user> -e`.
 - The first time it will ask you what editor you prefer to use to edit your crontab.
-- The comments in the file explains the process fairly well:
+- The comments in the file explain the process fairly well:

 ```sh
 * * * * * <the command you want to run>
 ```

-> I believe you need to give the `command` as an absolute path...however maybe you can just type the command if it's in your `PATH`
+> I believe you need to supply the `command` as an absolute path...however maybe you can just enter the command name if it's in your `PATH`

-- The above five stars would run every minute.
+- The above five stars mean it would run every minute (of every hour, of everyday, ...).
 - Each of those stars represents a frequency:

 ```sh